 Moi.
 I’m a Finnish multidisciplinary artist based in Turku, Finland.

 I work with animation, installation, (textile) sculpture, text, and drawing.
-I create pieces and spaces that invite the audience to slow down and pause for a moment, to look closer and wonder what is in front of us, also who put it there and why.
-I’m interested in shared experiences that hover between general and personal; the emotions and affects that are experienced privately but spring from the culture and society around us.
+I create pieces and spaces that invite the audience to slow down and pause for a moment, to look closer and wonder what is in front of us.
+I’m especially interested in shared experiences that hover between general and personal; the emotions and affects that are experienced privately but spring from the culture and society around us.